For Procedural Assistance on E-Filing, Contact Clerk of Court Office @ 920-683-4030

-Manitowoc County became a mandatory e-filing county effective March 1, 2017 for CV, SC, FA, PA and Criminal Cases (CT, CM, CF)
+Manitowoc County became mandatory for e-filing effective 3-1-17 for CV, SC, FA, PA, CT, CM, and CF cases;

 (2) Effective Date; Applicability